Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Over his seven career matchups against the Packers, Cook averaged 74.3 rushing yards per game, 12.2 fewer yards than his over/under in Sunday's game.
+- Cook has averaged 74.3 rushing yards per game in his seven career matchups against the Packers, 14.2 fewer yards than his over/under in Sunday's game.

 - In four of seven games against the Packers Cook has rushed for a touchdown, and he had multiple TDs in two of those four games.